Does homeowners insurance cover theft and break-ins?

 Tips for a burglary insurance claim

 Would you know what to do if your home was damaged or your stuff was stolen in a burglary?
 Start by reporting the burglary to police, the III says.
-You'll also want to promptly get in touch with your insurance agent to file a claim.
+You'll also want to promptly get in touch with your insurance provider to file a claim.

 Your insurer may ask for a copy of the police report, or the case number, to process the claim.
 Additionally, it's a good idea to document any property damage with photos or video and prepare a list of the stolen items (along with receipts) to provide to your insurer, the III says.
 If you already have a home inventory, it may expedite this process.